SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/02callbacktypes.rst

 This error response is in a form of a KWS **ErrorWrapperModelProtocol** - as the name suggests, this will be a wrapper around the errors that can occur.

-The **ErrorWrapperModelProtocol** object has the following fields:
+The **ErrorWrapperModelProtocol** has the following fields:

 =========== ==================================== ==========
 Field       Type                                   Meaning
 =========== ==================================== ==========
 code        Integer                              The error code, optional value codeMeaning String                               The code meaning, optional value invalid     InvalidTypeErrorWrapperModelProtocol The invalid wrapper object, optional value message     String                               The error message, optional value error       String                               A different type of error, optional value errorCode   String                               A different type of error code, optional value
 =========== ==================================== ==========

-The **IInvalidTypeErrorWrapperModel** object has the following fields:
+The **IInvalidTypeErrorWrapperModel** has the following fields:

 =============== ================== ========
 Field           Type               Meaning
 =============== ================== ========
 password        ErrorModelProtocol The invalid type of 'password', optional value username        ErrorModelProtocol The invalid type of 'username', optional value